 Measure your draw length.
 Add about 0.5 to 1 inch to determine the correct length of the arrow.
 If your draw length is 29 inches, choose one that is a maximum of 28 inches.
 Do this to give you an idea to get an arrow that will be enough to clear the front-most part of the arrow itself.

 Once you determine your draw length, choose an arrow length.
-Measuring your arrow length was a bit complicated back in the day, but technology and design improvement have made the job easier.
+Measuring your arrow length was a bit complicated back in the day, but technology and design improvements have made the job easier.

-Determining your arrow length will give enough space to clear the front-most part of the arrow shelf.
+Determining your arrow length will give you enough space to clear the frontmost part of the arrow shelf.
 The length of the arrow is measured from the deepest part of the nock groove to the end of the shaft.
-Length of the field points and broadheads are exempt.
+The length of the field points and broadheads are exempt.

 Your arrow weight depends on your purpose